destel/rill/README.md

 ## Order Preservation (Ordered Fan-In)
 Concurrent processing can boost performance, but since tasks take different amounts of time to complete, the results' order usually differs from the input order.
-This seemingly simple problem is deceptively challenging to solve correctly, especially at scale.
+This seemingly simple problem is deceptively challenging to solve correctly.
 While out-of-order results are acceptable in many scenarios, some cases require preserving the original order.

 To address this, rill provides ordered versions of its core functions, such as **OrderedMap** or **OrderedFilter**.